-The number of averages must be the Nth power of 2.
+- The number of averages must be the Nth power of 2.
 When it is not in N power-of-2 increments, a prompt message "Truncation average error" is displayed.
-At this time, a value that is smaller than the one you input and the closest to N power-of-2 increments will be input automatically.
+At this time, a value that is smaller than the one you input and the closest to N power-of-2 increments will be input automatically. - The "Average" mode and the digital channel function are mutually exclusive.
+You cannot enable the two function at the same time.